Fate-Grand-Automata/FGA/wiki/scripts/Battle.md

 #### Preferred Selection - Preferred Servant

-Click on the preferred servants to show the popup dialog.
-Then you can select the preferred serant that you want.
+Click on the Preferred Servants option to show a dialog where you can select your wanted Servants.

 ![Servants](https://i.imgur.com/G2aheeG.png)

-Then you can select if you want the preferred servant to be `max ascended`

-And the what skills to be `max level`
+Then you can select if you want the preferred servant to be `max ascended` and which skills to be `max level`

 ![Servant Settings](https://i.imgur.com/NRpwsuV.png)

-Note: We can only reliably detect if the skill level is max level `Lvl.
+Note: FGA can only reliably detect if the skill level is max level `Lvl.
 10` or not.
-We can't detect the current skill level.
+FGA can't detect the current skill level.

 #### Preferred Servant - Preferred CE

-Click on the preferred CE to show the popup dialog.
-Then you can select the preferred CE that you want.
+Click on Preferred CE and select the wanted CEs.

 ![CE](https://i.imgur.com/017VHsd.png)

-Then you can select if you want the preferred CE to be `max limit broken`
+Then you can select if you want the preferred CE to be `max limit broken`.

 ![CE Settings](https://i.imgur.com/SimCcz4.png)

+However, for events it's easier to use the in-game CE filter instead of creating event CE images with the Support Image Maker.

 #### Preferred Servant - Preferred Friends

-Enable this option if you want to use your friends as preferred support.
+Enable this option if you want to use Support Servants from specific friends.

+This is useful if level 90 NP1 Servants are not strong enough for the farming quest.
+Since FGA can't detect Servant Levels, NP levels and Append Skill levels, this allows you to filter for those using friend names.

+Of course, FGA won't be able to select non-friend Servants who would fulfill those criteria.

-If there are no images in the `support` -> `friends` directory, This will be the screen that will show up.
-You need to manually add via the Support Image Maker.
+If there are no images in the `support` -> `friends` directory, it will look like this:

 ![Preferred Friends](https://i.imgur.com/GAq5wIK.png)

-Once you have added the images, you can now select the preferred friends.
+Once you have created images via the Support Image Maker, you can select your friends.

 ![Preferred Friends](https://i.imgur.com/yJGbnsn.png)